 Right to restrict processing – Article 18 of the UK GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that you can limit the way that the organisation uses your data.
 This is an alternative to requesting the erasure of your data.

 Individuals have the right to restrict the processing of their personal data where they have a particular reason for wanting the restriction.
+If you wish to make a request to restrict the processing of personal data, please email our Information Governance Team at information.governance@psychiatry-uk.com.

-Right to data portability – Under UK GDPR, individuals have the right to data portability in situations where the personal data that they have provided to the Group is processed by automated means on the basis of consent, or where the personal information is necessary for the performance of a contract.
+Right to data portability – Under UK GDPR, individuals have the right to data portability in situations where the personal data that they have provided to Psychiatry UK is processed by automated means on the basis of consent, or where the personal information is necessary for the performance of a contract.
 Individuals are entitled to have their personal information transmitted directly from one data controller to another if it is technically feasible to do so.
 This means being in a structured, commonly used, and machine-readable format.

 Right to object to processing – individuals have the right to object to the processing of their personal information on grounds relating to their particular situation and to data processed for direct marketing purposes, however if we can demonstrate compelling legitimate grounds to process the information then processing can continue.
 If we did not process any personal information about you and your health care needs it would be very difficult for us to care for and treat you.
+If you wish to object to the processing of personal data, please email our Information Governance Team at information.governance@psychiatry-uk.com.

 Rights in relation to automated decision making and profiling – Automated individual decision-making is a decision made by automated means (i.e., a computer system) without any human intervention.
 If any of the processes we use rely on automated decision making, you do have the right to ask for a human to review any computer-generated decision at any point.